jyjeong027/App_User_Cohort_Analysis/README.md

 # Background
 Company A is a grocery and non-grocery retailer (home & lifestyle products) that delivers weekly personalized promotions through its loyalty app.
-Despite opening the app, **approximately 15% of users do not complete a purchase in the same week**,
+Despite opening the app, **approximately 15% of users do not complete a purchase in the same week**.

 # Business Objective and Problem Definition :
 **Objective**: Understand why a subset of users open the app but do not make purchases, and determine whether efforts should be made to convert them into active shoppers.